Ira-Sharma/Learning-High-Performance-Computing-with-Python/README.md

 7. Speeding up your code with Cython
 8. Numba, GPUs and CUDA
 <h3 id="HPC on MacOS">HPC on MacOS</h3>
-HPC_on_Mac.ipynb jupyter notebook includes all the topics/tasks performed on the MacOS local machine:
+'HPC_on_Mac.ipynb': This notebook includes all the HPC tasks performed on a MacOS local machine, focusing on:

 1. Interactive Parallel Computing with IPython Parallel
 2. Numba Vectorize